hananali2023/hananali2023/README.md

 ---

 ## About Me
 I build things at the intersection of data engineering, machine learning, and community impact.
 Open to full-time DS/DE opportunities.

-- 🏙️ Working on a RAG chatbot over Charlotte public records
-- 📊 Building a dbt + DuckDB + Metabase analytics stack
+- 🤖 Built and validated RAG pipelines at IBM with 95% response accuracy
+- 🗺️ Built geospatial analytics features and automated ETL pipelines in Python
+- 📊 Analyzed email campaign data for SWE Charlotte to drive outreach strategy
 - 🔍 Interested in LLMs, geospatial analytics, and ethical AI
 ---